 JEEP II reactor at Kjeller, Norway

 JEEP II is the only experimental facility to the Norwegian Center for Nuclear Research (NcNeutron), and the only facility in the Nordic region of this type.
-In recent years, NcNeutron has received over NOK 30 million in infrastructure funds from the Norwegian Research Council.
+Over the period 2016-2020, NcNeutron will receive over NOK 30 million in infrastructure funds from the Norwegian Research Council.
 In NcNeutron, both SINTEF, the University of Stavanger, the University of Oslo and NTNU participate.

 Part of an European research infrastructure